GNXClone/R230-BCM-Spoofer/README.md

 ### Black Board

 This board is very similar to the blue board in-that it also exposes the SWDIO, SWCLK pins for programming.
 However, this board doesn't expose the BOOT0 pin.
 This makes programming the black board a bit more challenging.
 Again, BOOT0 must be pulled high at power up to place it into flash programming mode.
-To accomplish this, I manually held a wire to bring BOOT0 high as I plugged the STLINK into the USB port.
+To accomplish this, I manually held a wire to bring BOOT0 high as I plugged the ST-LINK into the USB port.
 I was not able to connect to the board without doing this.
 The reason is, the stock firmware the board arrives with remaps the SWCLK pin as a GPIO input.
-Holding BOOT0 high at power up boots the MCU into the bootloader vs the stock firmware and the SWCLK pin is not remapped.
+Holding BOOT0 high at power up boots the MCU into the bootloader vs the stock firmware such that the SWCLK pin is not remapped.

 Once the board is re-flashed, you won't need to hold BOOT0 high again.
-When the board boots with the new firmware, SWCLK is available.
+When the board boots with the new firmware provided here, SWCLK will remain available.

 <img src="res/Black.png" alt="Black Board (Front)" width="800"/>